30 January 2023 by Emma Sanger-Horwell

 Halifax Harbour (Credit: Tourism Nova Scotia)

 The historic provincial capital is the starting point for most Nova Scotia tours.
-And, you should head straight for the bustling waterfront to get a feel for the city and an overview of its fascinating past.
+Head straight for the bustling waterfront to get a feel for the city and an overview of its fascinating past.
 The Canadian Museum of Immigration at Pier 21 tells the story of the millions who were processed there between 1928 and 1971, as well as a broader sweep of over 400 years of European settlers’ journeys.
-Be sure to also take in a guided tour of the British fortress at Halifax Citadel – a national historic site overlooking the deep natural harbour it was built to defend the city.
+Be sure to also take in a guided tour of the British fortress at Halifax Citadel – overlooking the deep natural harbour - this national historic site was originally built to defend the city.
 Then, take a stroll through the tranquil Victorian-era Public Gardens before sampling the lively bars and eateries.

 Peggy's Cove Lighthouse (Credit:Tourism Nova Scotia)